Designations Congruent with Things: Chapter 9

 “What?”

-“That’s quite clever,” Hermann repeats, and god, Newt should get him drunk more often, this is awesome.
-“And I’m going to assume it’s only because you’re exhausted to the point of disability that you haven’t put this all together to form a cogent explanation for what is currently happening to us.”
+“Quite clever,” Hermann repeats, and god, Newt should get him drunk more often, this is awesome.
+“I’ll assume it’s only because you’re exhausted to the point of disability that you haven’t put this all together to form a cogent explanation for what’s currently happening to us.”

 This is less awesome.